aitemr/awesome-git-hooks/README.md

 ## About

-Git Hooks are scripts that run automatically every time a particular event occurs in a git repository.
+Git Hooks are scripts that run automatically every time a particular event occurs in a Git repository.

 ## Contents